Ireland Population · Census 2022 · Electoral Divisions

 Fastest-growing counties — explore the data

-These counties recorded the highest population growth between Census 2016 and Census 2022.
+These counties recorded the highest growth between Census 2016 and Census 2022.
 Each has a full data profile at electoral division level.

 MeathKildareWicklowDublinLouthWexford